Mayflower to Miami: Joan Cobb Marsh Fuses the Essence of Traditional and Contemporary Art

 Joan Cobb Marsh is a known and globally collected artist who specializes in oil paintings.
 Marsh perfected her sensitivity to color as a young student of Henry Henche who was a protégé of Charles Hawthorne, the great American painter and founder of the renowned Cape Cod School of Art in Provincetown, Massachusetts.
 A descendant of the Mayflower, Marsh’s grandfather and great-grandfather were sea captains in Provincetown.
 “My grandfather had a fishing boat, the Betsy Ross,” she says.
 “He was John Kelly Cobb of Irish-Scottish descent.
 In the summer and fall, Marsh paints in her third floor Provincetown studio overlooking the harbor in the home she and her husband converted from her grandfather’s boathouse.
 During New England’s cold winter months, they drive to South Beach where Marsh paints.
 Her time in South Beach has inspired her brilliant and popular Port of Miami, South Pointe Park, Florida View, South Beach, and Everglades series.

 Marsh’s exhibit will also include two new thoughtful works of the Twin Towers.
 In 2000, Marsh was granted a residency sponsored by the Lower Manhattan Cultural Council for the Arts, New York City.
-In her studio on the 108th floor of the Twin Towers, she painted many works depicting the spectacular views, three of which were lost in the 9/11 tragedy.Be sure to tell them Soul Of Miami sent you!
+In her studio on the 108th floor of the Twin Towers, she painted many works depicting the spectacular views, three of which were lost in the 9/11 tragedy.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.